duartegroup/cgbind/installation/README.md

 ```
 bash Miniconda3-latest-MacOSX-x86_64.sh
 ```
-and follow the instructions (keep hitting enter) to install Miniconda.
+and follow the instructions (keep hitting enter and typing yes where appropriate) to install Miniconda.

 4.To install **cgbind** we'll need the files in this repository.
 Download them with git
 ```